 Decide where to spend your money, knowing you don’t have to spend the entire budget.
 Make your spending selections carefully and then review them again.
-Remove an afternoon break in order to save food and beverage costs.
-Is AV really necessary in every room?
-Reserve it only where it makes the most sense because everything comes with a cost.
+Remove an afternoon break or question if full A/V is needed in each room in order to reduce costs.
+However, always remember to spend money where it is best utilized for the overall event and attendees’ experiences.
 View our list of ways to rein in Meeting costs.

 Remember to get marketing involved to brand and promote your event, and to encourage participation.
 The social media team needs to be engaged before and during the meeting, too.

 Your project plan is complete and it’s time to go on-site for the big event.
 Start things off by explaining the desired atmosphere of the event to the team – keeping it positive and uplifting.
 Everyone on the events team has to be positive all the time, but it helps to have a war room to decompress and blow off steam.
 Out on the floor – execution must always be 100% professional and positive, especially to your attendees and sponsors.
 The team leader is like a duck, seemingly floating placidly, but paddling its legs 1000 miles a minute!

 Just prior to the meeting, schedule time to meet with the department heads of the hotel for introductions.
 This sets the tone for interactions with the hotel and it opens the meeting planners to embrace the hotel’s team.
 Starting at this moment, you’re all one team with one goal – to wow the attendees.
 Empower the hotel staff to come to you if something doesn’t look right or needs attention.
 Something will inevitably happen and you’d prefer to hear about it from a hotel employee than an attendee.

 You’re all one team with one goal – to wow the attendees!